tomisalomaa/solita-dev-academy-task-2021/README.md

 ### 1) Installing backend and frontend

-1. Navigate to /server/ folder of the project and install dependencies with command:
+Navigate to /server/ folder of the project and install dependencies with command:

     npm install

-2. Repeat step 1 in /client/ to install the frontend
+Repeat above in /client/ to install the frontend

 ### 2) Running the app

-1. Start server by running the following command inside the /server/ directory:
+Start server by running the following command inside the /server/ directory:

     npm run dev

-2. Start the client from the /client/ directory with the command:
+Start the client from the /client/ directory with the command:

     npm start serve